 You made a wishlist.
 You shared it with your family.
 And then your birthday came and you got a generic candle, a gift card to a store you don’t shop at, and socks.
 What went wrong?

-Probably one of these five things.
+Probably one of these eight things.

 Problem #1: Your Wishlist Is Too Vague